roman-neuhauser/resume/RESUME.rst

-  I designed the database schema for the next version of CallRec used in both OLTP and OLAP workloads (PostgreSQL 8.0, PL/PGSQL), wrote SixPack, archival and reporting tool for CallRec (PHP), and ported the `periodic(8)`_ framework from FreeBSD to RHEL (`sh`, unpublished work).
+  I designed the database schema for the next version of CallRec used in both OLTP and OLAP workloads (PostgreSQL 8.0, PL/PGSQL), wrote an archival and reporting tool for CallRec (PHP), and ported the `periodic(8)`_ framework from FreeBSD to RHEL (`sh`, unpublished work).